Published on in Breakthrough Report

 Sepsis starts with an infection anywhere in the body that gets into the bloodstream.
 That causes the immune system to overreact, triggering inflammation and starting a perilous cascade of symptoms that can send the patient into septic shock, when organs begin failing or shutting down.
 In the most serious cases, inflammation can restrict blood flow to a limb and result in amputation.

 It’s hard for doctors to distinguish sepsis symptoms from common symptoms of infection seen in the ED.
-Things like urinary tract infections, pneumonia, influenza, an infected wound or respiratory syncytial virus (RSV) can cause fever (or more often in infants, low temperature), low blood pressure, rapid heart rate (tachyardia), vomiting or disorientation.
+Things like urinary tract infections, pneumonia, influenza, an infected wound or respiratory syncytial virus (RSV) can cause fever (or more often in infants, low temperature), low blood pressure, rapid heart rate (tachycardia), vomiting or disorientation.
 Those same symptoms can be early signs of sepsis.

-“Most children who come to the ED with a fever or tachyardia are not septic,” says Balamuth.
+“Most children who come to the ED with a fever or tachycardia are not septic,” says Balamuth.
 “We found that using only clinician’s judgment to identify patients with sepsis was not good enough.
 When we investigated some sort of electronic alert — using an algorithm that pulled vital signs from the patient’s electronic medical record (EMR) — we were concerned we’d pick up too many false positives.
 In a crazy busy ED like CHOP’s, that could possibly result in alarm fatigue, or missing alerts.”

 A hybrid solution to identifying sepsis: electronics plus humans